Mana Pools National Park, Zimbabwe

 Sarah Clegg (Staff)

 I stayed at Zambezi Life Styles with my family in May 2011 for a three day safari spent on the Zambezi River.
 What an incredible experience.
 Having flown to Kanga Airstrip from Hwange, we spent 2 nights at African Bush Camps Kanga Camp, a 90 minute drive from Zambezi Life Styles.
 On to the river and the mobile camp.
 Zambezi Life Styles is in a dramatic location on the bank of the Zambezi River with incredible views of the river below and the Zambezi Escarpment beyond.
 The tents were comfortable and spacious for a mobile camp, service was excellent and our food was tasty and freshly prepared.
 The stand out part of any experience in this location is the activities on offer.
 Our guide, coincidentally called Fisher, was one of the best I have had the pleasure of being guided by.
 His guiding brought the bush to life.
-Well traveled and with a great sense of humor he added so much to our experience.
+Well travelled and with a great sense of humour he added so much to our experience.
 Walking, canoeing, game drives, fishing, we covered it all.
 He tested our tracking skills and our knowledge of the bush so that we left looking forward to our next visit.

 Canoeing on the Zambezi